-Monroe County has been invited to send the following animals to the South-Central Iowa Showdown.
+Monroe County has been invited to send the following animals to the South-Central lowa Showdown.
 Grand Champion Market Steer, Supreme Champion Heifer, Grand Champion Market Lamb, Grand Champion Breeding Ewe, Grand Champion Market Goat, Grand Champion Breeding Doe, Grand Champion Market Hog, and Grand Champion Breeding Gilt.
 This is completely optional and a choice that the selected exhibitor and family will make.
 If the Grand or Supreme animals chooses not to participate, the Reserve in that respective show will be asked.
 The Showdown in an Open Show and not in any way affiliated with 4-H or FFA.

 Monroe County Fair Beef, Swine, Sheep, and Goat Department Superintendents in conjunction with the Monroe County Extension and Monroe County Fair Board grant permission for the animals selected and agreed upon by the South-Central Iowa Showdown Representatives to be released for exhibition.
 Exhibitors and families with specified animals only will be released to travel to the show destination.
-To help give the Monroe County exhibitors and their entries the best possible advantage animals will be released Sunday of the fair at 5:00 a.m.
+To help give the Monroe County exhibitors and their entries the best possible advantage animals can leave on Saturday of the fair starting at 4:00p.m and ends at 5:00p.m.
+Trailers will be allowed to load during that time only and must leave immediately after.
+If exhibitor and their family would like to stay on the grounds until Sunday, they are welcome and can then load and leave any time after 5:00a.m. on the Sunday of the fair.
 There is no exception to this release statement.
-Market animals to be sold during the livestock auction must be back and stalled on the grounds by 7:00 a.m.
+Market animals to be sold during the livestock auction must be back and stalled on the grounds by 7:00a.m.
 Monday of the fair.
 If selected animal is not being sold it is not required to return to the fairgrounds.
 Please see specific department rules for any further information regarding this exhibitor opportunity.
 If any exhibitor does not show at the South-Central Iowa Showdown after being released or does not follow the specific animal release and return protocol, they will be ineligible to exhibit at the next Monroe County Fair.

-Information packets and special awards will be available from the show representative in cooperation with the Monroe County Fair Board upon completion of each livestock show and presented to the selected exhibitor.
+Information packets and special awards will be available from the show representative in cooperation with the Monroe County Fair Board upon completion of each livestock show eligible for the Showdown.